It’s a universal truth that nobody likes getting sick. Thankfully there are ways you can boost your immune system to help give you an advantage.

 Meet Liver: The Unsung Superhero

 Usually, when we think of superfoods we visualise plant-based items like berries or spinach (they also photograph better).
 These foods are worthy of the claim but, so too is liver.
 Once treasured for its health benefits, liver also fits the criteria of a superfood, as it’s nutrient-dense and highly beneficial to your health.
-In fact, one serving of liver exceeds your daily intake of many essential vitamins, like vitamins A and B.
+In fact, one serving of liver exceeds your daily intake of many essential vitamins, like vitamins A, Bs, C and D.

 Immunity Boosting Superhero Nutrients of Liver